 The Department of Electrophysiology and Electrostimulation, headed by Dr. Maurizio Gasparini, diagnoses and treats arrhythmias in both the outpatient and the inpatient setting and sees over 4,000 patients annually.
 In particular, the team focuses on such patient groups as athletes and schoolchildren.

-Catheter ablation may be subjected in patients with different forms of supraventricular arrhythmia and /or ventricular arrhythmia.
-In particularly complex cases or cases in which earlier ablations have proved ineffective, it is possible to use advanced diagnostic systems (mapping) with the aid of a computer for the reconstruction of three-dimensional images (EnSite systems or CARTO).
+The team is able to deal with any arrhythmia pathology, often performing radiofrequency catheter ablation following a diagnostic evaluation.
+Catheter ablation is an effective treatment for patients with different forms of supraventricular arrhythmia and /or ventricular arrhythmia.
+In particularly complex cases or cases in which previous ablations have proved ineffective, the specialists use advanced computer-aided diagnostic systems (mapping) for the reconstruction of three-dimensional images (EnSite systems or CARTO).

-In cases of long-lasting atrial fibrillation or internal and external cardioversion, electrical intracavitary cardioversion is also performed.
+In cases of long-lasting atrial fibrillation or internal and external cardioversion, the team opts for electrical intracavitary cardioversion.

-As for patients with heart failure non-responsive to medical therapy, there are available pacemakers and defibrillators that allow atrio-biventricular pacing to help improve function of the left ventricle in ischemic dilated cardiomyopathy.
+As for patients with heart failure non-responsive to medical therapy, the doctors employ pacemakers and defibrillators that allow atrio-biventricular pacing to help improve the function of the left ventricle in ischemic dilated cardiomyopathy.